 (1) It shall be possible to activate only one x-ray tube at any time;

-(2) There shall be an indication at the control panel identifying which x-ray tube is activated; and
+(2) There shall be an indication at the control panel identifying which x-ray tube is selected to enable irradiation; and

-(3) There shall be an indication at the tube housing assembly when that tube is energized.
+(3) There shall be an indication at the tube housing assembly when that tube is selected to enable irradiation.

 (K) There shall be a means of determining the central axis target-to-skin distance (TSD) to within one centimeter and of reproducing this measurement to within two millimeters thereafter.